 By default the Web Anti-Virus component is enabled and functions in the mode developed by Kaspersky Lab specialists.
 To change the Web Anti-Virus settings, do the following:

-- At the right upper part of the window click the Settings button.
+- At the upper right part of the window, click the Settings button.

 - In the Settings window go to the Protection Center tab and select Web Anti-Virus.

 - You can change the Web Anti-Virus settings in the right part of the Settings window: